+When a hurricane is approaching (and your institution is not located in an evacuation zone), state or local public safety officials may instruct you to shelter-in-place.
 Shelter-in-place is a standard protective action utilized in emergency management.
 It is used most often during an accident or event in which hazardous materials have been released into the atmosphere, but also during dangerous conditions, when it is best to be indoors and not outside or on the road.

-When a hurricane is approaching, state or local public safety officials may instruct you to shelterin-place.
 As with evacuations, you may be alerted in a variety of ways.
 Learn what methods are utilized in your community.
 Methods used to provide shelter-in-place instruction could include: